-Property Management Personnel Interviews As built Plans and Specifications Document Reviews On-site Observations - If Applicable In-house company consultations with accredited RS and PRA personnel Discussions with Engineering or Architectural Consultants

-RS Means Facilities Maintenance & Repair Cost Data, 15th Edition (2008) printed manual

-Interviewing General Contractor Consultants
+Property Management Personnel Interviews As built Plans and Specifications Document Reviews On-site Observations - If Applicable In-house company consultations with accredited RS and PRA personnel Discussions with Engineering or Architectural Consultants RS Means Facilities Maintenance & Repair Cost Data, 18th Edition (2011) printed manual Interviewing General Contractor Consultants

 - A tabular list of commonly owned items has been developed and given a current condition grade, expected useful life, and remaining useful life.
-A portion of that data will determine in what year it is estimated the component should be replaced. - Property Information - Original Starting Date of Reserve Study Unless otherwise indicated, we have used January 1, 2002 to begin aging the original components in this reserve study. - Number of Units/Lots and Location This reserve study is a total of 46 units located in Hillsboro, Oregon. - Date of Last Reserve Study (if applicable) The last off-site physical analysis done by Reserve Funding by WSSC was completed on October 10, 2005. - NOTE: All interest accrued from reserve savings account(s) must remain in the reserve savings account(s) and not used as an off-set for operating expenses. - NOTE: The water intrusion (building envelope) inspection is part of the operating budget and not a reserve line item at the request of the board. - Funding Required A minimum threshold of \$10,000.00 has been used over the thirty years of this reserve study with a monthly reserve assessment of \$59.41 and an annual increase of 5%.
+A portion of that data will determine in what year it is estimated the component should be replaced. - Property Information - Original Starting Date of Reserve Study Unless otherwise indicated, we have used January 1, 2002 to begin aging the original components in this reserve study. - Number of Units/Lots and Location This reserve study is a total of 46 units located in Hillsboro, Oregon. - Date of Last Reserve Study (if applicable) The last on-site physical analysis done by Reserve Studies by Reserve Funding was completed on October 10, 2005. - NOTE: All interest accrued from reserve savings account(s) must remain in the reserve savings account(s) and not used as an off-set for operating expenses. - NOTE: The water intrusion (building envelope) inspection is part of the operating budget and not a reserve line item at the request of the board.